Setting Up TMF Notifications - Example Configuration for TMF 622

 Salesforce PasswordThe password corresponding to the Salesforce username.

-Target System OAuth Client IDOAuth Client ID of the external system (you can use a dummy value initially).
+Target System Oauth Client IDOAuth Client ID of the external system.

-Target System OAuth Client SecretOAuth Client Secret of the external system (you can use a dummy value initially).
+Target System Oauth Client SecretOAuth Client Secret of the external system.

 ComponentDescription / Example